pnapoli/Getting-and-Cleaning-Data-Course-Project/README.md

 The code is stored in the file run_analysis.R that performs the analyses described in the 5 required steps to complete this project.

-The output of the project is uploaded in the Project page.
+The output of the project is uploaded in the Course page.